updated

 Accommodation:

 Volunteers have a private room with two comfortable beds, shared with another volunteer.
-The room comes with a bathroom featuring a nice sink, mirror, toilet, and a shower with lush hot water.
+The room is separate from the main house and located by the pool, offering a bit more privacy.
+It also comes with a bathroom featuring a sink, mirror, toilet, and a shower with lush hot water.

-And there's more—YOU HAVE AIR CONDITIONING and a SWIMMING POOL!
-(Although we usually only use the air conditioning in summer when it gets very hot.)
+And there's more—YOU HAVE AIR CONDITIONING (Although we usually only use the air conditioning in summer when it gets very hot.)

 Meals: